On Helical Multiscale Characterization of Homogeneous Turbulence

 Digital USD Citation

 Jacobitz, Frank G.; Schnedier, Kai; Bos, Wouter J. T.; and Farge, Marie, "On Helical Multiscale Characterization of Homogeneous Turbulence" (2012).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 21.